 When it comes to buying a car, there are three main routes you can take: buying from a branded garage, buying from a private garage or buying from a private seller.
 Each of these three avenues has their own pros and cons, and it depends on what you are looking for as to which one is right for you.

 Buying from a branded garage is great for those who are looking to invest in a new car.
+This is actually the most popular place for people to buy their first cars, with 30% of people telling us this was their route in our survey, First Loves: Facts about the UK’s First Cars.
 It will mean you are able to talk to those who work for the manufacturer and is also more likely to mean you’ll get great access to the branded garage in the future should anything go wrong.
 However, you’ll likely pay more for the privilege.

 Buying from a private garage means you’re likely to get a better price than from a branded garage, however, it does mean you might have to be wary in regard to the car’s history and also the seller may know less about the particular make and model you want to invest in.